SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 letting it rest, except for when there is an interesting literary angle to comment upon.

-The first one worth mentioning in the 3BP virtual reality game character, von&nbsp;Neumann.
+The first one worth mentioning is the 3BP virtual reality game character, von&nbsp;Neumann.
 He and the game's Isaac Newton, along with the main protagonist Wang Miao, convince a feudal emperor to build a human computer, with 30 million soldiers doing essentially mindless logic gate tasks.
 The